 Define small numbers for intervals

-Although there are limitations to the intervals, you can define large numbers when a smaller one.
-For example, it’s the same to do:
+Although there are limitations to the intervals, you can define large numbers when a smaller ones.
+For example, it’s the same as doing:

 But the latter is a lot easier to understand.
-So again, it’s the same, and the trigger will fire at the same time, but it’s all a question of readability.
+So again, it’s the same, and the trigger will fire simultaneously, but it’s all a question of readability.

 Use whole numbers and not decimals.

 Power Automate won’t complain if you insert “1.3” in the “interval” field, but you should always use whole numbers.
-Unfortunately, it’s harder to understand, and there’s no clear answer on what Power Automate will do with that number.
-I need to investigate further, but I suspect that the number will be rounded.
+Unfortunately, it’s harder to understand, and there needs to be a clear answer on what Power Automate will do with that number.
+I need to investigate further, but I suspect the number will be rounded.